FRRouting/frr/doc/user/bfd.rst

 .. clicmd:: detect-multiplier (1-255)

    Configures the detection multiplier to determine packet loss.
-The remote transmission interval will be multiplied by this value to determine the connection loss detection timer.
+The larger value of a comparison between the local system's `transmit-interval` and the remote system's `receive-interval` will be multiplied by this value to determine the connection loss detection timer on the remote system.
 The default value is 3.

-   Example: when the local system has `detect-multiplier 3` and  the remote system has `transmission interval 300`, the local system will detect failures only after 900 milliseconds without receiving packets.
+   Example: when the local system has `detect-multiplier 3` with `transmit-interval 300`, and the remote system has `receive-interval 200` the remote system will detect failures only after 900 milliseconds without receiving packets.

 .. clicmd:: receive-interval (10-4294967)